burgshrimps/dicast/README.md

 ### Training
+With this step, a new model is trained for a specific SV type.
+The model will be saved as PKL file in the following format `<modelname>_<svtype>.pkl` in the directory specified in `clfparams`.
 `python dicast.py [-h] [--chr_exclude CHR] [--cur] svtype params clfparams clfname workdir` Argument | Description | Optional
 --- | --- | ---